RunestoneInteractive/pythonds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

-The solution to this dilemma is to use two external references as we traverse down the linked list. ``current`` will behave just as it did before, marking the current location of the traverse.
+The solution to this dilemma is to use two external references as we traverse down the linked list. ``current`` will behave just as it did before, marking the current location of the traversal.
 The new reference, which we will call ``previous``, will always travel one node behind ``current``.
-That way, when ``current`` stops at the node to be removed, ``previous`` will be referring to the proper place in the linked list for the modification.
+That way, when ``current`` stops at the node to be removed, ``previous`` will refer to the proper place in the linked list for the modification.

 :ref:`Listing 7 <lst_remove>` shows the complete ``remove`` method.
 Lines 2–3
 assign initial values to the two references.
 Note that ``current`` starts out at the list head as in the other traversal examples.
-``previous``, however, is assumed to always travel one node behind current.
+``previous``, however, is assumed to always travel one node behind ``current``.
 For this reason, ``previous`` starts out with a value of ``None`` since there is no node before the head (see :ref:`Figure 11 <fig_removeinit>`).